TechnoBlogger14o3/leetcode-solutions/Medium/2025-08-06-3478-FruitsIntoBasketsIII/explanation.md

 ## Examples
 ```
 Input: fruits = [4,2,5], baskets = [3,5,4]
-Output: 0
+Output: 1
 Explanation:
 - fruits[0] = 4 is placed in baskets[1] = 5.
 - fruits[1] = 2 is placed in baskets[0] = 3.
-- fruits[2] = 5 can be skipped, then placed in baskets[2] = 4.
+- fruits[2] = 5 cannot be placed in baskets[2] = 4 (insufficient capacity).
-Since we can skip one fruit and place the rest, we return 0.
+Even with skipping, we still have 1 unplaced fruit, so we return 1.

 Input: fruits = [3,6,1], baskets = [6,4,7]
 Output: 0